-This is the big one.
+In terms of personal debt, this is the big one.
 In 1999, Australians collectively owed less than $14 billion on credit and charge cards.
-In 2004 the figure was $28.6 billion, and by mid 2012 it had grown to $50 billion.
+In 2004 the figure was $28.6 billion, and by mid 2018 it had grown to around $51 billion.
 Three quarters of that debt is accruing interest.

-If you want to see what the level of credit card debt is right now (approximately) the Debt Clock has up to date information on all sorts of Australian debt, including credit card debt.
+If you want to see what the level of Australian debt is right now (approximately) the Debt Clock has up to date information on all sorts of Aussie debt.
 From what I can tell, it’s scarily accurate.

 Personal credit card debt is out of control in this country, partly because when you sign up for one, it is not explained to you how best to use it so you don’t pay interest.
 Of course, it is not in the interests of the credit card company to tell you this, but it is certainly in your interest to know how to best use them.